 If you want toi improve your pulling strength, build superior upper body muscles, and have healthier shoulder joints, then training the pull-up is key.

 It’s a basic exercise, BUT still many people fail to do even just one rep. There’s no shame in that, but building strength toward pull-ups is a great way to improve your overall health.
 Taking the progressive approach of calisthenics helps you master the pull-up safely and efficiently as possible.

 Read here: The Ultimate Guide to Pull-up Progressions

-Aside from that, it’s worth noting that despite of the different grip styles, pull-up variations follow more or less the same technique.
-Master the proper pull-up technique here: 11 Dumbbest You Need to Avoid When Doing Pull-ups
+Aside from that, it’s worth noting that despite the different grip styles, pull-up variations follow more or less the same technique.
+Master the proper pull-up technique here: 11 Dumbest You Need to Avoid When Doing Pull-ups

 What is a Pull-up Grip?